Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the Visual Studio projects' configuration files.

-If you want to do use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 > For Windows Server 2012, creating a certificate with PowerShell is slightly different: See issue [#37](https://github.com/Azure-Samples/active-directory-dotnet-daemon-certificate-credential/issues/37)